-PNB Module 9 Neural Degeneration and Regeneration (PDN)
+✓ PNB Module 9 Neural Degeneration and Regeneration (PDN)

-Mon, Wed, Thur 9am Venue to be confirmed Module organiser: Prof. Roger Keynes (rjk10@cam.ac.uk)
+Mon, Wed, Thur 9am

-Diseases and injuries of the human brain and spinal cord are resistant to treatment, with major clinical consequences.
-This lecture module investigates the cellular causes of these diseases and injuries, the reasons why regeneration does not take place, and the research that is now under way to permit regeneration therapies in the future.
-As a first example we look at the physiological and clinical aspects of spinal cord injury, considering why axon regeneration fails to occur and how re-wiring can be promoted experimentally.
-Then we look at chronic neurodegenerative diseases, including Alzheimer's, Huntington's, and Pick's diseases, examining their origins in genetic and/or biochemical anomalies.
+Plant Sciences Lecture Theatre/Main Physiology Lecture Theatre Module organiser: Prof. Roger Keynes (rjk10@cam.ac.uk)

-Progress has also been made recently in revealing the molecular genetics underlying some forms of intellectual disability, including autistic spectrum diseases, and this topic will be covered next.
-A subsequent course covers the rapidly developing field of neural stem cells, considering both the presence of stem cells able to generate new neurons in some parts of the adult brain, and the therapeutic potential of using stem cells from other sources.
-We then consider how neural damage occurs following acute ischaemic injury (stroke), a complex process that has implications for understanding other forms of neural degeneration.
+Diseases and injuries of the human brain and spinal cord are tragically resistant to treatment.
+This lecture module investigates the cellular and molecular causes of these conditions, the reasons why regeneration does not take place, and the research now under way to permit regeneration therapies in the future.
+Serious lifelong disability can be caused by an injury that interrupts axon pathways, most prominently spinal cord injury.
+We look at the physiological and clinical aspects, why axon regeneration fails to occur, and how re-wiring can be promoted experimentally.
+We then look at chronic neurodegenerative diseases, including Alzheimer's, Huntington's and Pick's diseases, examining their origins in genetic and/or biochemical anomalies.
+Progress has also been made recently in revealing the molecular genetics underlying some forms of intellectual disability, including autistic spectrum diseases, and this topic is covered next.
+A subsequent course covers the rapidly developing field of neural stem cells, considering both the presence of stem cells able to generate new neurons in some parts of the adult brain, and the potential of stem cells from other sources.
+We then consider how neural damage occurs due to acute ischaemic injury (stroke), a complex process that has implications for other forms of neural degeneration.
 Returning to neurodegenerative diseases, we look at the possibility of treatment by cellular grafting or other novel approaches, particularly in Parkinson's and Huntington's diseases.
-Glial cells are also vital, and are the focus of demyelinating diseases such as multiple sclerosis, so finally we look at glial degeneration and repair.
+Glial cells are also vital, and are the focus of demyelinating diseases such as multiple sclerosis; so finally, we look at the degeneration and possible regeneration of glial cells.